 Business Plan vs Strategic Plan – Key Differences

 A business plan is a broader document that covers the “who”, “what”, and “where” of a business.
 It introduces your company to the audience with all its aspects and provides a high-level action plan.

 Differently, a strategic plan is more like a roadmap dealing with the “how” and “when”.
 It shows how to achieve your business goals with clear directives and proposes a very specific action plan with task distribution, strict timelines and KPIs.

 Business plans are prepared for external audiences to introduce your business and show how it operates in a systematic way.
 You will probably need a business plan when you apply for business financing.
 If you were to sit down with a potential partner, investor or banker, this document contains the answers to the key questions they are bound to ask.
 It is also a good idea to have a well-drafted business plan if you are starting a new business and want to keep focused.

-Business plans are long-term documents that should be revisited from time to time when there is a significant change to how you operate.
-You can have a 5-year business plan which you review yearly to ensure if it’s still completely viable.
+Business plans are long-term documents that should be revisited from time to time when there is a notable change to how you operate.
+You can have a 5-year business plan which you review yearly to ensure it’s still completely viable.

 Strategic plans are more dynamic documents that have shorter terms as they draw a roadmap for specific business objectives.
 They should be revisited more frequently and revised and adjusted whenever necessary.
 You can have a 12-month strategic plan that you review monthly and quarterly to ensure that you’ll reach your goals.

 Although there are some common sections in business and strategic plans, their structure and key components are quite different as laid out above in the definitions.
 They employ different analysis and evaluation tools to serve best within scopes.